ventureoo/nvidia-tweaks/README.md

    recommended to disable it (or to sign modules and kernel, but this is beyond the scope of this guide).

 2. You have the option ``nvidia-drm.modeset=1`` enabled.
-This is also very important because even if you have the driver properly installed and working, without this option PRIME and some other features (such as Wayland, DMA-BUFs) simply will not work.
+This is also **very important** because even if you have the driver properly installed and working, without this option PRIME and some other features (such as Wayland, DMA-BUFs) simply will not work.
+See previous instructions to enable this option.

 3. Don't use DDX drivers like ``xf86-video-intel`` and ``xf86-video-amdgpu``.
-   ``xf86-video-intel`` is an obsolete driver that can cause many issues and glitches in rendering your desktop. ``xf86-video-amdgpu``, although supported, doesn't support PRIME Synchronization technology (https://gitlab.freedesktop.org/xorg/driver/xf86-video-amdgpu/-/issues/11), which can cause tearing on laptops.
+   ``xf86-video-intel`` is an obsolete driver that can cause many issues and glitches in rendering your desktop. ``xf86-video-amdgpu``, although it's actively maintained, doesn't support PRIME Synchronization technology (https://gitlab.freedesktop.org/xorg/driver/xf86-video-amdgpu/-/issues/11), which can cause tearing on laptops.
 Instead it is better to use the built-in DDX driver modesetting which requires no further setup, you just need to uninstall the old DDX drivers from system then modesetting started using.

-To check that PRIME Offload is working correctly, you need to use the following set of environment variables:
+To check that PRIME Offload is working properly, you need to use the following set of environment variables:

 ```